Course Learning Objectives/Outcomes

--Explain three approaches to moving beyond stereotypes in multicultural counseling.
+-Name three approaches to moving beyond stereotypes in multicultural counseling.

--Explain the five cultural adaptation methods.
+-Name the five cultural adaptation methods.

--Explain five factors that regulate the relationship between acculturation and stress.
+-Name the five factors that regulate the relationship between acculturation and stress.

--Explain five ways that culturally different clients experiencing transference may react to a therapist.
+-Name five ways that culturally different clients experiencing transference may react to a therapist.

--Explain the three important issues to consider in starting a multicultural group.
+-Name three important issues to consider in starting a multicultural group.